Before Your Arrival at FHWS

 - Print your letter of admission and your declaration of acceptance.

-- Sign the declaration of acceptance and send it ONLY per post (not via e-mail) to FHWS.
+- Sign the declaration of acceptance and send it per post to FHWS.
 You can find the address on the declaration of acceptance.
+Due Corona, international candidates can send the signed declaration of acceptance also by email if postal dispath is not possible.
+Please send it by email to: helpdesk.hsst[at]fhws.de.

 - Please note the deadline!